 It should be noticed that pass quality of offensive midfielders, positioning of attackers and kicking quality were enhanced when compared to base team.
-It is clear that these abilities may be enhanced with future work in these controllers and some new controllers too.
+It is clear that these abilities may be enhanced with future work in these controllers and new controllers.

-Another important conclusion is that the pass quality is a fundamental ability to the entire team performance.
-The greatest difficulty of Bahia2D's players were to take the ball to its offensive field, because the defensive players don't have a good pass quality.
-After introduction of controller described in section 3.3, the passing quality were enhanced and the team now take the ball to its offensive more frequently.
+Another important conclusion is that the pass quality is a fundamental ability to overall team performance.
+The greater difficulty of Bahia2D's players is to take the ball to its offensive field, because the defensive players don't have a good pass quality.